uvalib/uva_dsf_uswds/README.md

 # USWDS-gulp Subtheme

-## Special github note for UVa developers:  if you want to check changes into the github repo,
+## Special github note for UVa developers:

-you will need to change use this command to change the repo remote origin.
+if you want to check changes into the github repo, you will need to change the repo remote origin.

-From within the `web/themes/custom/uva_dsf_uswds.git` directory:
+From within the `web/themes/custom/uva_dsf_uswds` directory:

 `git remote set-url origin git@github.com:uvalib/uva_dsf_uswds.git`